-The Commission approved a new payment system for health care facilities treating workers' compensation patients.
-Effective October 1, 2006, healthcare facilities will be paid 40% more than what the federal Medicare program pays for inpatient and outpatient services.
-The Commission's decision, taken in response to rapidly rising health care charges for workers' compensation, is expected to save employers as much as \$60 million a year.
+The Commission implemented a new payment system for health care facilities treating workers' compensation patients.
+Effective October 1, 2006, healthcare facilities are paid 140% of the federal Medicare payment for inpatient and outpatient services.
+The Commission's decision, taken in response to rapidly rising medical care charges, is expected to save employers and insurance carriers as much as \$60 million annually.
+To assist with the transition to the new payment system, the Commission established the capability to review and re-price all hospital inpatient, outpatient and ambulatory surgery center bills at no charge.
+This greatly facilitated the transition to the new payment system at an earlier date than otherwise possible.